pygumby/workshop-java-ee-7-book-notes/README.md

 # workshop-java-ee-7-book-notes

-**Sample project of the German book "Workshop Java EE 7" by Marcus Schießer und Martin Schmollinger**
+**Notes on and source code from the 2014 book "Workshop Java EE 7" by Marcus Schießer**

 ---